Olga Kovalkova: Belarusian Christian Democracy co-chair

 In November 2019, Kovalkova announced her intention to run for President of Belarus at the next election.
 She said, "The authorities should see that there are more people who want change than those who are on the other side of the system.
 The opposition should have a task to unite people in a united tangible front for the authorities know that there are people who can dictate their conditions."

+According to an interview from 2024, Kovalkova left the Belarusian Christian Democracy party and is not a Christian anymore.

 Political activism

 In February–May 2020, Olga Kovalkova participated in the opposition primaries to choose a single candidate.
 Scandalous deputy Kanopatskaya paid 500 euros for Kovalkova's participation in the primaries.
 However, the campaign failed due to Kovalkova's lack of fame in Belarus and lack of a team.
 She did not apply for the presidential election and did not take any part in the work of the united headquarters of the opposition in the 2020 election.